christianemardaniag/Grading-Management-System/README.md

 - Numer of Students
 - Passing rate per subject
 - Passing rate per year level
-- Candidate for Academic Honor
+- Number of candidate for Academic Honor
-- Candidate for
+- Number of candidate for Excellence Award
+- Unofficial Drop Student

-#### 3. Report (ADDITIONAL MENU)
+#### 3. Faculty

-- Display list of Faculty information (table)
+- List of Blocked Faculty
-- Display list of Student information (table)
-- Admin can print all students or faculty reports or individual sections

-#### 4. Faculty

 - List of all faculty
-- Search Bar: Faculty name, Employee No, email address
-- List of handled students per faculty
+- List of handled subject per faculty
-- List of handled subject
 - Can print individual faculty with handled students
 - Can add/edit/archive new faculty
-- Admin will provide email and username to faculty for login
+- Admin will provide username to faculty for login
-  - NO DUPLICATION OF USERNAME
+  - Username, ID number and email are subject for duplication
-- The system will automatically send password to faculties email address after account creation
+- The system will automatically send password to faculty email address after account creation
 - can upload excel file with __specific format__

-#### 5. Student
+#### 4. Student

+- List of Blocked Student
+- List of Alumni
-- List of all student
+- List of Regular Student
-- Search Bar: Student name, Student No, email address
+- Filter: Year Level, Section
 - Upload and download list of students (excel file)
 - Add/Edit/Archive students

+#### 5. Honors

+- List of candidate for academic honors
+- List of candidate for excellence award

 #### 6. Subject

-- List of all subject per year, semester, and specialization
+- List of all subject
 - Admin can add/edit/delete subject
-- Search bar: Subject Title, Subject Code
-- List of faculty teaching specific subject
-- Assign faculty to specific subject
+- Filter: year level

-#### 7. Settings (Replacement to Criteria)
+#### 7. Criteria

-- __ANNOUNCEMENT__ (ADDITIONAL)
-  - Add/Edit/Delete announcement to the page
-  - Two different type of announcement
-    - Announcement for faculties
-    - Announcement for students
-- __CRITERIA__
 - Add/Edit/Delete grading criteria
-  - Grading criteria percentage total should not be exceed to 100%
-- Blocked User

 #### 8. Profile

 - Admin can edit their information (Username, Email, Password)